reserve-protocol/rsv-v2/README.md

-# RSV Beta
+# RSV V2
-For a more in-depth discussion, see [here](https://medium.com/reserve-currency/reserve-beta-launch-86855468d506).
+For an in-depth discussion, see [here](https://medium.com/reserve-currency/reserve-beta-launch-86855468d506).